Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Lattice path representations

 \subsection{ASTZs as lattice paths}

 The bijections presented in this paper are based on the concept of osculating paths. \emph{Osculating paths} are lattice paths that neither cross nor share edges but potentially share points.
-The idea of describing ASMs in terms of osculating paths dates back to \cite{BH95} and was further investigated in \cite{Brak97}, \cite{Err01}, and \cite{Beh08}, among others.
+The idea of describing ASMs in terms of osculating paths dates back to \cite{BH95} and was further investigated in \cite{Brak97}, \cite{Err01}, and \cite{Beh08}, amongst others.
+In the following, we present a generalisation of this model.